naivenom/reversing-list/README.md

 It is a list of challenges compiled from different reverse engineering ctf, whose content is the binary and my solution.
-Enjoy.
+It is a list in continuous update.
+Enjoy and learn!.
 # Easy
 | Challenge  | Output|
 | ----- | ------ |